gauntface/web-push-book/src/_content/chapter-05/02-display-a-notification.md

 The best practice we can draw from these differences:

-- Stick to a consistent color scheme for your icons so at least all your icons are consistently displayed to the user.
+- Stick to a consistent color scheme for your icons so at least all your icons have a consistent appearance.
-- Make sure they work in monochrome as some platforms may display them in such a way.
+- Make sure they work in monochrome as some platforms may display them that way.
 - Test the size and see what works for you.
 128px x 128px works well on Android for me but was poor quality on desktop.
 - Expect your action icons not to be displayed at all.